 In 2019, we introduced the Stella Sustainability Hub for our suppliers.
-The hub is an online platform for suppliers to complete information on their own facility, their subcontractors and raw material suppliers.
+The hub is an online platform for suppliers to submit information about their own facilities, their subcontractors and raw material suppliers.
 In addition, the hub provides a space for suppliers to review and sign our policies including the Code of Conduct, Responsible Sourcing Guide and Modern Slavery Policy.
 This allows us to ensure our supply chain mapping can be updated on a continuous basis and we can have a full picture of our supply chain and its associated risks.
+In 2020, all of our T2 Product Suppliers were re-mapped and invited to join the Stella Sustainability Hub.